 Dividend payments with respect to the ADSs and proceeds from the sale, exchange or redemption of the ADSs may be subject to information reporting to the IRS and possible United States backup withholding tax.
 In general, information reporting, including IRS Form 1099 reporting, will apply to dividends in respect of ADSs and the proceeds from the sale, exchange or redemption of ADSs that are paid to a holder of ADSs within the United States (and in certain cases, outside the United States), unless such holder is an exempt recipient such as a corporation.
 Backup withholding will not apply, however, to a U.S. Holder who furnishes a correct taxpayer identification number and makes other required certifications, or who is otherwise exempt from backup withholding.
 U.S. Holders that are required to establish their exempt status generally must provide such certification on IRS Form W-9.
 Backup withholding is not an additional tax.
-A U.S. Holder U.S. Holder's income tax liability by filing a refund claim with the IRS.
+A U.S. Holder generally may obtain a refund of any amounts withheld under the backup withholding rules that exceed the U.S. Holder's income tax liability by filing a refund claim with the IRS.
 U.S. Holders are urged to consult their tax advisors regarding the application of the United States information reporting and backup withholding rules.